 For more than 15 years I have taught Vinyasa Yoga in Classes, Workshops, Retreats and Yoga Teacher Trainings.
 I have learned at OM Yoga, a yoga shool that combines Vinyasa Yoga with precise alignment and Buddhistic meditation.

 Early in my movement career I discovered my passion for anatomy, movement research and the many layers of being human and studied BMC® with Moveus in Germany and Bonnie Bainbridge Cohen in the USA.
 I am thankful and feel deeply blessed by the wisdom that I could discover through them.

-Since 2019 I am a Teacher in the Licensed Certification Programs and part of the regular teaching team of Moveus, the BMC® Certification Training Program in Germany.
+Since 2019 I am a Teacher in the Licensed Certification Programs and part of the core staff of Moveus, the BMC® Certification Training Program in Germany.

 I am also offering my own BMC® Training Programs in Berlin and Bavaria as well as Workshops and Classes.
 I am regularly teaching in the Dance Intensive Program of Tanzfabrik, Berlin.

 I am also trained in person-centered counseling after Carl Rogers, GwG.